She Was Always Watched. She Just Didn’t Know She Could Control What They Saw.

 The Result

-At a high-profile regional summit three months later Efua walked in prepared in every sense of the word.
+At a high-profile regional summit three months later, Efua walked in prepared in every sense of the word.
 The photographs from that day circulated widely.
 Colleagues she had known for years reached out to say she had commanded the room differently.
-An international women’s leadership organisation invited her to speak not her husband’s office her.
+An international women’s leadership organisation invited her to speak at her husband’s office her.

 The work she had always been doing had always been seen.
 Now the person doing it was too.